Beginner Telescopes · Best Beginner Telescopes for A bit of everything and Backyard‑friendly but movable

 Check today’s price →Why this pick

-The Celestron NexStar 6SE differentiates with computerized goto tracking (decide how much help you want finding objects).
+The Celestron Nexstar 6SE stands out with wi fi.
 Its computerized mount stores tens of thousands of objects and uses Celestron’s SkyAlign for quick alignment.

 8